Lutando/docs-oxd/sources/plugin/wordpress/index.md

 ### Step 5: OpenID Connect Provider (OP) Configuration

 #### Scopes
-Scopes are groups of user attributes that are sent from the Gluu Server to the application during login and enrollment.
+Scopes are groups of user attributes that are sent from your OP (in this case, the Gluu Server) to the application during login and enrollment.
 You can view all available scopes in your Gluu Server by navigating to the OpenID Connect > Scopes intefrace.

 In the Gluu WP plugin interface you can enable, disable and delete scopes.
 You can also add new scopes.
 If/When you add new scopes via the plugin, be sure to also add those scopes in your gluu server.
 ![Scopes2](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/4.png)